folkertdev/rust-tsp/docs/src/cli/installation.md

 # Installation

-To get started with the CLI, first inbstall Rust.
+To get started with the CLI, first install Rust.
 See [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).
-The fastes way is running the following command in your terminal:
+The fastest way is running the following command in your terminal:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh